bjssacademy/advanced-tdd/chapter09/chapter09.md

 Glad you asked.
 The details of how we connect to the outside world live in the Adapter layer.

 The code blocks used to implement connections are called _adapters_.
+They are based on the [Adapter](https://refactoring.guru/design-patterns/adapter) design pattern.
 They adapt from the abstract workld of the domain into the grimy real world.

 Our `UserProfileRepository` might be implemented with a postgres database, for example: